Fullerton Estate Planning Lawyer

 • Close the estate.
 Once all debts have been paid and assets have been distributed, the executor will need to file a petition with the court to have the estate closed.

-It is important to consult with an attorney to ensure that the estate is settled correctly and in compliance with all applicable laws.
+It is important to consult with an Fullerton Estate Planning Lawyer to ensure that the estate is settled correctly and in compliance with all applicable laws.
 Additionally, the executor should keep detailed records of all transactions and activities related to the estate.

 Establishing the Basics of an Estate Plan